aneesh-joshi/SelfDrivingCarBehaviouralClone/new_writeup.md

 #### Is the training data chosen appropriately?

 I made several data sets until I got one which works.

+![alt-text][image2]

+As can be seen, I made several attempts to diagnose the data.
+Some folder have just one lap while others have that one plus reverse.
+One of the folders has the car driving very close to the edges (A very bad idea for a robust model).

-[TODO add image] The finalised data set was made by including:
+The finalised data set was made by including:
-[TODO see how to make a list]
-1.)
-A normal lap
+1. A normal lap

-2.)
-A lap in the opposite direction
+2. A lap in the opposite direction

-3.)
-A lap with only recording the recovery scenarios
+3. A lap with only recording the recovery scenarios

 The recovery scenarios were made by
-* going to the edge of the road
+1. going to the edge of the road
-* stopping the car
+2. stopping the car
-* turning the wheel
+3. turning the wheel
-* recording the car in a stationary position for a while
+4. recording the car in a stationary position for a while
-* moving the vehicle into the center
+5. moving the vehicle into the center
-* stopping recording
+6. stopping recording

 The reason behind stopping the car was to ensure that several frames were captured with the recovery conditions.